bahaa-alden/Biogram/README.md

-# ChatApp
+# Biogram

-ChatApp is a real-time messaging application built with Node.js, TypeScript, Socket.IO, Express.js, React.js, Chakra UI, and MongoDB.
+Biogram is a real-time messaging application built with Node.js, TypeScript, Socket.IO, Express.js, React.js, Chakra UI, and MongoDB.
 It enables users to engage in instant messaging with others in real-time, fostering seamless communication and collaboration.

 ## Features